 Perlite is made from crushed lava that has been heated until the particles “pop” into white, sponge-like kernels.
 It is used to retain water and provide good aeration.
 Perlite is sterile and pH neutral.
 It holds three to four times its weight in water.

-Coarse builder’s sand is the best type of sand to use in a growing mix.
+Builder’s sand is the best type of sand to use in a growing mix.
 Do not use beach or riverbed sand.
-The purpose of sand is to add texture, provide aeration, and improve drainage.
+(Builder’s sand is much more course) The purpose of sand is to add texture, provide aeration, and improve drainage.

 Coir is a Sphagnum peat moss substitute made from coconut husks.
 While it is said to be a “sustainable alternative to Sphagnum peat moss it must be noted that many sources of coir are heavily contaminated with pathogenic fungi, and the choice of the source is important.
 Coconut coir from Mexico has been found to contain large numbers of colonies of the beneficial fungus Aspergillus terreus, which acts as a biological control against plant pathogenic fungi.

-Coir fibre pith or coir dust can hold large quantities of water, just like a sponge.
+Coir fiber pith or coir dust can hold large quantities of water, just like a sponge.
 It is used as a replacement for traditional peat in soil mixtures, or, as a soil-less substrate for plant cultivation.
-It has been called “coco peat” because it is to fresh coco fibre somewhat like what peat is to peat moss, although it is not true peat.
+It has been called “coco peat” because it is to fresh coco fiber somewhat like what peat is to peat moss, although it is not true peat.